 - Kangaroo Harvesting Program 2019 Report (DOCX, 1.8 MB)

-Victoria’s first kangaroo population survey was conducted in September 2017 and was repeated in 2018 to track population trends.
+Victoria’s first kangaroo population survey was conducted in September 2017, then again in 2018 and 2020 to track population trends.
 Further information on the kangaroo survey can be found on the Our Wildlife – Kangaroos page.

 More surveys will be undertaken in the future, as required by the KHMP.

 Kangaroo Pet Food Trial evaluation